 It seems like when people decide to take this leap in a relationship, all they see is white picket fences and food shopping trips.
 There is a lot of emotional luggage that comes along with this major life decision and a lot of things you will have to be prepared for if you do choose to move in together.

-1. You Will Lose Some Alone Time
+1. You, Will, Lose Some Alone Time

-You have to work hard to find the balance between fostering your incredible bond with your significant other, and protecting the one you have with yourself.
+You have to work hard to find the balance between fostering your incredible bond with your significant other and protecting the one you have with yourself.

 3. Be Patient and Let the Little Things Go